 Here at NanoTemper, many of us are passionate podcast aficionados and follow podcasts as a leisure activity to be entertained, to learn something new, and to generally let our minds wander.
 With that in mind, we want to share our favorite podcasts with you, many of them of course with a science-focus.
-We hope they’ll give you some food for thought and help you relax when you feel that the ceiling is falling on your head.
+We hope they’ll give you some food for thought.

 1. The Dropout